Star Larvae Hypothesis

 biology is so much nearer at hand.
 Scientists can get a solid handle on events

 that occur on scales from inches to miles and from seconds to decades.

 Grasping events that occur on scales of angstroms or light years and

 picoseconds or eons poses a greater challenge.
 For this reason, as research capacities develop, the star larvae hypothesis expects the discourse across scientific disciplines to converge

 for example, actively maintains its characteristic chemical and thermal

 conditions so as to retain a biosphere that is suitable for life.
-In
+This characterization of

 the Earth constitutes, in broad terms, the Gaia hypothesis of James Lovelock.
 The British